Rohanator2314/PatternAnalysis-2025/recognition/fineTuneRadiology_48838148/README.md

 **What are ROUGE metrics?**:\
 ROUGE (Recall-Oriented Understudy for Gisting Evaluation) is a set of metrics used to evaluate the quality of text summarization.
 It measures the overlap between the generated summary and the reference summary, considering different n-gram sizes (unigrams, bigrams, trigrams, etc.).
 ROUGE-N measures n-gram overlap, ROUGE-L measures longest common subsequence overlap, and ROUGE-S measures skip-bigram overlap.
 ROUGE-LSum measures skip-trigram overlap.

-> For the first full parameter tuning, ROUGE-L was used to determine the best model.
-For the second LoRA tuning, ROUGE-LSum was used to determine the best model.

 **Custom PyTorch Trainer (`Train`)**:\
 A manual training loop was implemented in PyTorch that supports full fine-tuning and LoRA adapters, AdamW optimizer, cosine learning rate scheduling with warmup, gradient accumulation, mixed precision (fp16/bf16), per-epoch validation, and automatic saving of best/last checkpoints and training plots (loss/LR).
+The training loop is as such:

+- Model is loaded (LoRA adapter made if necessary), inputs are prepended to and tokenized, `Train` module is initialized.
+- Each training loop trains the model using the PyTorch interface, including forward and backward passes, optimizer updates, and loss calculation.
+The data is also converted to fp16/bf16 if mixed precision is enabled.
+- Training module batches the data into mini-batches and passes them through the model for training, while implementing learning rate scheduling -- running through the specified number of epochs.
+- Model is tested against the validation set after each epoch, and the best model is saved.
+- Training plots and training logs are generated and saved after training.

 <!--- Architecture: T5-style Transformer.
 The encoder reads the input radiology report; the decoder generates the lay summary.
 Decoder cross-attends to encoder states to condition generation on the source text.
 - Objective: Cross-entropy over decoder tokens (label padding set to -100 so padding is ignored in the loss).